-- Necessary to overall operation - if no direct relationship to award can be shown.
+- Necessary to overall operation - must document direct relationship to award.

-No more than three (3) subcontracts may be awarded for consultants or procured services.
-However, subawards are not subject to the same limitation.
+No more than three (3) subawards may be funded per project.
+Contractors are not subject to the same limitation.
+See 2 CFR 200.330 for Subrecipient (subawardee) and contractor determinations.
 In either case, OPPE will negotiate final statements of work, timelines, and budgets prior to award issuance to non-federal entities or recipients.
-At least 50 percent of grant funds must remain with the non-federal entities and cannot be reallocated.
+At least 50 percent of grant funds must remain with the lead applicant/organization and cannot be reallocated.

-23. Can grantees from different organizations collaborate with and work together on their individual projects?
+Q. Can recipients from different organizations collaborate with and work together on their individual projects?

-25. Concerning subawards and partnerships, is it considered a subaward when grantees render payment to a partner to cover meeting/travel costs or similar expenses, for example when funding individual projects in other locations for training purposes?
+Q. Concerning subawards and partnerships, is it considered a subaward when recipients render payment to a partner to cover meeting/travel costs or similar expenses, for example when funding individual projects in other locations for training purposes?

-Partnering means a joint effort among two or more eligible entities with the capacity to conduct projects intended and designed to accomplish the purpose of the program.
-Payments to partners for activities conducted under the grant, including meeting expenses, are subawards and grantees will have to limit the number of subawards to three.
+Partnering means a joint effort among two or more eligible entities with the capacity to conduct projects intended and designed to accomplish the purpose of the project.
+Payments to partners for activities conducted under the grant, including meeting expenses, are subawards and recipients will have to limit the number of subawards to three.

 Meetings and conferences generally are allowable; travel is conditionally allowable in accordance with your approved statement of work.
 Recipients must ensure that there is no "double-dipping” or duplication of efforts with grant funds.